ambika-2109/Realtime-Chat-Application-Using-NodeJs-and-SocketIO/README.md

 # Realtime-Chat-Application-Using-NodeJs-and-SocketIO
+•

-Basically This is a real time chat project using Nodejs and SocketIO server where different user can chat or discuss having incoming mesaage sounds played.
+This is a real-time chat project using Nodejs and SocketIO server where different users can chat or discuss having incoming message sounds played and receiving notifications when someone joined or left the chatbox.

 The UI of this project isnt that great , so all suggestions and commits are welcome :) .